Board of Directors

 CASC had conversations with Just for Laughs about our #PayComedians campaign in the Spring of 2019.
 For JFL42 in Toronto, Just For Laughs committed to ensuring all artists are paid for performances that are part of the festival.
 In addition, for producers who have shows within the festival who are booking the talent themselves, JFL clearly articulated their expectations that all artists are paid and that it is a priority for the festival.
 However, this does not mean comedians were paid fairly.
-In fact several comedians were paid which what amounts to an honourarium which was not commensurate to the venue or ticket price. #Paycomedians means paying comedians fairly and justly and this is something we will continue to lobby for on behalf of comedians.
+In fact, several comedians were paid which amounts to an honorarium which was not commensurate to the venue or ticket price. #Paycomedians means paying comedians fairly and justly and this is something we will continue to lobby for on behalf of comedians.

-For the Montreal festival, Just For Laughs communicated to ensuring all artists are treated fairly and respectfully, but they will need more time to do a full assessment of all artist booking procedures in the future.
-For this year’s festival in Montreal several comedians were not paid for their performances at the newly launched New Faces Canada.
-Additionally the exclusion of Canadian comedians at all other New Faces Showcases diminishes the impact of the incredible pool of talent in our country.
+For the Montreal festival, Just For Laughs communicated to ensure all artists are treated fairly and respectfully, but they will need more time to do a full assessment of all artist booking procedures in the future.
+For this year’s festival in Montreal, several comedians were not paid for their performances at the newly launched New Faces Canada.
+Additionally, the exclusion of Canadian comedians at all other New Faces Showcases diminishes the impact of the incredible pool of talent in our country.
 The ghettoization of Canadian comedians at our festivals that receive major government subsidies is no longer acceptable to us and we would like to see this practice end.
 We fail to understand why there are no Canadians at New Faces, New Faces Unrepped, New Faces Characters and New Faces Creators.
 This is of critical importance that Canadians are represented at all showcases and we urge the Festival to reconsider their booking formula.

 FYI: CASC also proposed a celebration of Canadian comedy legends in the hotel main lobby space during the Montreal Fest.
 Just for Laughs responded positively, but there was not enough time or resources for CASC to make it happen at the 2019 event.